drakkan/terraform-provider-sftpgo/docs/data-sources/groups.md

 - `max_shares_expiration` (Number) Maximum allowed expiration, as a number of days, when a user creates or updates a share.
 Not set means that non-expiring shares are allowed.
 - `max_upload_file_size` (Number) Max size allowed for a single upload.
 Unset means no limit.
 - `password_expiration` (Number) The password expires after the defined number of days.
 Not set means no expiration
+- `password_policy` (Attributes) Static password complexity requirements.
+Whenever possible, prefer using the entropy-based approach provided by password_strength.
+Available in the Enterprise edition (see [below for nested schema](#nestedatt--groups--user_settings--filters--password_policy))
 - `password_strength` (Number) Minimum password strength.
 Not set means disabled, any password will be accepted.
 Values in the 50-70 range are suggested for common use cases.
 - `pre_login_disabled` (Boolean) If set, external pre-login hook will not be executed.
 - `start_directory` (String) Alternate starting directory.
 If not set, the default is "/".
 This option is supported for SFTP/SCP, FTP and HTTP (WebClient/REST API) protocols.
 Relative paths will use this directory as base.